Magento 2: How to Call a Template in a Block Using 3 Methods

 Clear relevant caches after layout or template changes.
 Use

-bin/magento cache:clean <cache_type>
+bin/magento cache:clean <cache_type>in development. -

 Understand how Magento block caching operates..
 Control cacheability via layout XML or block methods.